rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

         $view_data = [];
         $model_obj = $this->container->get('users_model');

-        //grab all existing user records
+        // Grab all existing user records.
+        // Note that the variable $collection_of_user_records will be available
+        // in your index.php view (in this case ./src/views/users/index.php)
+        // when $this->renderView('index.php', $view_data) is called.
         $view_data['collection_of_user_records'] =
                     $model_obj->fetchRecordsIntoCollection();